verrazzano/docs/content/en/docs/quickstart/_index.md

 ## Uninstall the example application

-To uninstall the Hello World Helidon example application.
+To uninstall the Hello World Helidon example application:

 1. Delete the Verrazzano application resources.